mkhairul6/AlphaDocs/README.md

 * Images will have the property `imageId`.
 The value will be something like “bidfc6b9do2ugqf9jcfg” This is an ID to a resource on Cloudinary.
 It can also be null.
 The URL for the image will be `http://res.cloudinary.com/savantdegrees/image/upload/c_<crop-type>,h_<height>,w_<width/<id>` E.g <http://res.cloudinary.com/savantdegrees/image/upload/c_fill,h_200,w_200/bidfc6b9do2ugqf9jcfg> There are many ways to customize the image, get different dimensions and weird transformations.
 See <http://cloudinary.com/documentation/image_transformations>
 * For customer related APIs, an `authToken` is required (see Login Customer)
 * Any customer related requests with an invalid authToken will return `{ success: false, code: -666, message: “Some message you can display to the user” }`.
 The user should be redirected to the login flow
 * If the API Authentication Key is set at a brand, every API request to that brand must pass in that key.
-The key can be passed in as a request parameter “authorization” or a request header “Authorization”.
+The key can be passed in as a request parameter `authorization` or a request header `Authorization`.
 E.g. <http://alpha.savantdegrees.com/api/1.0/menu/ALT?authorization=jO0fHEBl1C2d0WOGGIJt6amAwI84msle>
 * It is recommended to set this key before you go live otherwise anyone can simply send orders to that brand

 # API